monsoonmaelstrom/book2/book2.md

 “So what does he want from you?”
 I ask Peter.

 “The usual.
 Information.
 For me to keep an eye on Liam.
 To figure out what you’re up to, if I can.
-But since I told him you don’t exactly trust me, he’s probably not expecting much,” Peter explains.
+But since I told him you don’t exactly trust me, he’s probably not expecting much there,” Peter explains.

 “You should tell him you ran into us here.
 He’s going to know we were in the area anyway.”